risingwavelabs/risingwave-docs/cloud/project-manage-database-users.md

 <card
 style={{height: "87%"}}
 title="Change user password"
-content="You can change the password of any database users in your cluster." cloud="change-database-user-password"
+content="You can change the password of any database users in your project." cloud="change-database-user-password"
 />